info314/website/docs/assignments/pi-setup.md

 ### Configure the WPA Supplicant
 Wireless settings for the Pi are controlled by a service called _wpa_supplicant_, which stores network connection settings inside `/etc/wpa_supplicant/wpa_supplicant.conf`.
 You can edit this directly on the Pi using the nano text editor (or vi for the daring).
 Alternatively, you can create the file on your local system and copy it into place on the Pi.

-**If this course if being taught remotely and not in a classroom setting, you must configure a connection to the your home WiFi network if at home, or Eduoroam if living on campus, or both.
+**Since this course is being taught remotely (as opposed to a classroom setting), you must configure a connection to the WiFi network where you live, or Eduoroam if living on campus, or both.
 It's also a good idea at this time to configure connections to any other networks you might want to use the Pi on, such as a work WiFi network.**

-**If this course if being taught in a classroom setting and not remotely, you must configure a connection to the Eduroam network.
-It's also a good idea at this time to configure connections to any other networks you might want to use the Pi on, such as a home or work WiFi network.****

 !!! warning
-    **Do not associate your Pi with *University of Washington* unless given direct instructions to do so.
+    **Do not associate your Pi with the *University of Washington* SSID unless given direct instructions to do so.
 Because the network requires a browser-based login, it has been a major source of trouble for former students.**

 Begin your `wpa_supplicant.conf` file with the following lines.